 This component comprises a variable bonus based on the Group's and the performance of the business units.
-To link rewards to performance, staff are assessed based on a matrix of indicators which is not limited just to financial performance.
-Non quantitative criteria includes contribution to the team, attitude and special qualities displayed in discharging their duties.
+To link rewards to performance, staff are assessed based on a matrix of indicators which includes non-quantitative criteria and is not limited solely to financial performance.
+Such non-quantitative criteria include contribution to the team, attitude, and special qualities displayed in discharging their duties.
 The variable component for the executive directors and key management personnel forms a significant portion of their total remuneration.